GFZ/enpt/docs/tutorial.rst

     The EnMAP-Box features a tool to import EnMAP Level-1B data (:menuselection:`EnMAP-Box --> Project Menu --> Add product --> EnMAP L1B`) which directly applies scales and offsets to each band and adds some metadata such as central wavelength positions.
-    This is convenient as the data is directly shown in radiance units, however, users should keep in mind that the actual (scaled) L1B pixel values are stretched to the unsigned integer 16-bit value range.
+    This is convenient as the data is directly shown in radiance units.
+However, users should keep in mind that the actual (scaled) L1B pixel values are different as they are stretched to the unsigned integer 16-bit value range.

 Generate Level-2A data using EnPT